 Moving a sub-folder that is in CFS to a folder that is synced to Turbo using Egnyte Connect Desktop Application (Folder to CFS -> Folder synced to Turbo)

 Symptom: In very rare scenario’s where there are a lot of sub-folders/files under the moved folder it can a few seconds/mins for the folder to synchronize down to turbo and be visible to the user.

-Unsupported File Types: Project Turbo does not currently support AutoDesk Revit files.
-For details on supported file types review the helpdesk article or reach out to firstname.lastname@example.org for clarification.
+Unsupported File Types: Turbo does not currently support Autodesk Revit (.rte, rvt), Database applications like GIS (ArcGIS).
+Reach out to firstname.lastname@example.org for clarification.

 Changing/Renaming: Turbo UI allows administrators to create a device name during first-time install, however, we currently do not allow the name changes after the initial configuration process.

 Maximum Allowed Storage: Turbo currently supports a maximum of 16TB data disk per Turbo device with increments of 2TB as a maximum per Disk.
 For Example, If you need 8TB of data disk, it is recommended to add four disks of 2TB’s each.
 Please follow instructions in the product guide for details on adding new disks.